1 Introduction to Financial Derivatives

 Exercise Styles

-• American Options: These can be exercised at any point up to and including the expiration date, offering maximum flexibility to the holder.
+• American Options: Can be exercised at any point up to and including the expiration date, offering maximum flexibility to the holder.

 • European Options: Can only be exercised on the expiration date itself, limiting the timing of execution to this single moment.